Revisiting Event Study Designs: Robust and Efficient Estimation: Imputation-Based Estimation and Testing

 \section{Imputation-Based Estimation and Testing}

-To overcome the challenges of conventional practice we now derive the robust and efficient estimator from first principles, and show that it takes a particularly transparent ``imputation'' form when no restrictions on treatment-effect heterogeneity are assumed.
-We then perform asymptotic analysis, establishing the conditions for the estimator to be consistent and asymptotically Normal, deriving conservative standard error estimates for it, and discussing appropriate pre-trend tests.
-We further compare the imputation estimator with other methods recently proposed in response to some problems with OLS estimation.
-We conclude the section by providing simulation evidence that the efficiency gains from using our estimator are sizable, that its sensitivity to some parallel trend violations is no larger than that of the alternatives, and that our inference tools perform well in finite samples.
+To overcome the challenges affecting conventional practice, we now derive the robust and efficient estimator and show that it takes a particularly transparent ``imputation'' form when no restrictions on treatment-effect heterogeneity are imposed.
+We then perform asymptotic analysis, establishing the conditions for the estimator to be consistent and asymptotically normal, derive conservative standard error estimates for it, and discuss appropriate pre-trend tests.